nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 *  `mk n/CS2103 team meeting r/[31/05/2021][mon][weekly]` Adds the task with the title `CS2103 team meeting` to the planner and generate upcoming recurring dates that is on `mon` `weekly` up to `31/05/2021`.

-### Adding date to a task : `edit`

-Adds a date to an existing task in the planner so that you can have the option to set a deadline to the task or use it for a single day event task.

-Format: `edit INDEX [set/DATE]…​`
-Date should only be in the format of dd/mm/yyyy as specified above.

-* Edits the task at the specified `INDEX`.
-The index refers to the index number shown in the displayed list.
-The index **must be a positive integer** 1, 2, 3, …​
-* Date field must be provided.
-* Existing values will be updated to the input values.
-* When editing date, the existing dates of the task will be removed i.e adding of date is not cumulative.
-* You can remove all the task’s date by typing `set/` without specifying any date after it.

-Examples:
-*  `edit 1 set/13/05/2021` Adds a date to the 1st task on the list which is to be `13 May 2021`.
-*  `edit 2 set/` Clears the existing date of 2nd task on the list.
-*  `edit 1 r/[23/12/2021][mon][biweekly]` modifies the first task in the planner and generate upcoming recurring dates that is on `mon` `biweekly` up to `23/12/2021`.

 ### Postpone a task's date : `snooze`

 Postpones your task's date by a specified number of days.